dgarwood/Arya/README.md

 * Make it configurable so that the user can define what to track
 * Take into account idle times
 * When extension doesn't know what we are doing it should ask a user with an option to continue with the current activity
+* If the time spent in certain project/window/app doesn't pass threshold don't count it

 ## Install Instructions: